Are you wondering if your bearded dragon is getting enough UVB to live a healthy life?

 Vitamin D is needed to process calcium.

-If your pet’s diet includes a lot of calcium, but they don’t get a lot of UVB, the calcium isn’t absorbed well and becomes wasted.
+If your pet’s diet includes a lot of calcium but doesn’t get a lot of UVB, the calcium isn’t absorbed well and becomes wasted.

 This results in metabolic bone disease.